Data Warehouse Architecture, Concepts and Components

 - New index structures are used to bypass relational table scan and improve speed.

-- Use of multidimensional database (MDDBs) to overcome any limitations which are placed because of the relational data model.
+- Use of multidimensional database (MDDBs) to overcome any limitations which are placed because of the relational Data Warehouse Models.
 Example: Essbase from Oracle.

 The data sourcing, transformation, and migration tools are used for performing all the conversions, summarizations, and all the changes needed to transform data into a unified format in the datawarehouse.
 They are also called Extract, Transform and Load (ETL) Tools.